 Also, more people in 85th St / 24th Ave choose to walk to work each day (19.8%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-American households most often have a car, and regularly they have two or three.
-But households in the 85th St / 24th Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the 85th St / 24th Ave neighborhood have a highly unusual car ownership.
 28.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.9% of U.S. neighborhoods.

 One of the really interesting characteristics about the 85th St / 24th Ave neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 3.9% of college-friendly places to live in the state of New York.